Kleines/Interrogator/README.md

 # Interrogator
-This is the development of a powershell script to perform analysis of an Active Directory domain for common failures of best practices
+This is the development of a powershell script to perform analysis of an Active Directory domain for common failures of best practices.

+Upon completion it opens the temporary folder location for your inspection.

 At this time (20190812) it inspects and outputs as CSV files all of the following:

 GPOs (exports as XML and HTML)

-USERS
+USER ACCOUNTS

     Disabled users accounts
     Non-Expiring user accounts
-    Users who haven't logged in within ninety (90) days Users with no password required
+    User accounts who haven't logged in within ninety (90) days User accounts who haven't changed passwords in more than ninety (90) days User accounts with no password required
-    User accounts that have never been used (as determined by null last logon date)
+    Enabled user accounts that have never been used (as determined by null last logon date)

 GROUPS

-    All
+    Dumps all groups
-    Mail-enabled
+    Mail-enabled groups
-    Nested and the subgroups
+    Nested groups with their subgroups members
     Groups with no members

 COMPUTERS